plugwise/plugwise-beta/README.md

 For each Plugwise Smile (i.e. gateway) you will have to add it as an integration.
 For instance if you have an Adam and a Smile P1, you have to add them individually.
 If you have an Anna and an Adam, do not add the Anna, only add the Adam.
  - [ ] In Home Assitant click on `Configuration`
  - [ ] Click on `Integrations`
- - [ ] You should one or more discovered Smiles
+ - [ ] You should see one or more discovered Smiles
  - [ ] Click the `Configure` button and enter the Smile ID
  - [ ] Click Add to see the magic happens

- If there is no discovered Smile present: in case of a Smile P1 v:
+ If there is no discovered Smile present:
- - [ ] Hit the `+` button in the corner
+ - [ ] Hit the `+` button in the right lower corner
- - [ ] Search or browse for 'Plugwise Smile beta' and click it
+ - [ ] Search or browse for 'Plugwise beta' and click it
- - [ ] Enter your Smiles IP-address and the 8 character ID of the smile
+ - [ ] Enter your Smile IP-address and the 8 character ID of the smile
  - [ ] Click Add and hopefully the magic happens
+ - [ ] Repeat this process to add more Smiles

 HA Core wil continue to ask you if you want to put your Smile and detected other devices in area's and presto, things should be available to configure in lovelace.